-SEC's action, it apparently became standard practice in corporate law firms to subject opinion letters to internal review procedures, which would seem to improve gatekeeping strength; however, it also became standard practice to burden opinion letters with disclaimers and qualifications that constrain attorney liability, which diminishes gatekeeping strength.
-As a result, the letter's informational content fell considerably.
+content fell considerably.
 This implies that law firms were unable to pass on to clients the costs of increased liability for alleged opinion inaccuracies and then reduced those costs by limiting the scope of the opinion.

-2002: The Sarbanes-Oxley Act requires that accounting firms register with the Public Company Accounting Oversight Board (PCAOB) in order to audit public companies and increased those firms' exposure to liability for involvement in issuer misstatements and other malfeasance.
+- 2002: The Sarbanes-Oxley Act requires that accounting firms register with the Public Company Accounting Oversight Board (PCAOB) in order to audit public companies and increased those firms' exposure to liability for involvement in issuer misstatements and other malfeasance.
 As a result, liability insurance premia increased and many smaller auditing firms elected not to register with the PCAOB, thereby exiting the public accounting market.
 The result: increased legal liability may have reduced competition for public accounting clients, resulting in fewer pressures on existing audit firms to maintain quality standards.
-Whether the sum of legal and reputational liability (and resulting deterrent effect) borne by those firms is negative or positive relative to the status quo ante is undetermined.

-2003: The New York State Attorney General's office, led by Eliot Spitzer, entered into a global settlement with Wall Street firms implicated in allegedly misleading stock analyst ratings being issued for clients of the firms' investment banking divisions.
+Whether the sum of legal and reputational liability (and resulting deterrent effect) borne by those firms is negative or positive relative to the status quo ante is undetermined. - 2003: The New York State Attorney General's office, led by Eliot Spitzer, entered into a global settlement with Wall Street firms implicated in allegedly misleading stock analyst ratings being issued for clients of the firms' investment banking divisions.
 The settlement sought to reduce conflicts of interest by limiting banks' ability to fund research with investment banking fees.
 As a result, investment banks reduced their investment in "sell-side" ratings that were previously available to retail investors and top analysts sought employment with investment boutiques that cater to sophisticated investors.
-Whether the resulting reduction in the quantity of information available to retail investors, set off against any increase in the quality of information, represents a net social gain is again undetermined.

-2010: The Dodd-Frank Act repealed the rating agencies' exemption with respect to liability under the Securities Act for "experts" who consent to the use of their opinions in the prospectus for a publicly issued security.
-86 As a result, Moody's and Standard &
+Whether the resulting reduction in information available to retail investors represents a net social gain is again undetermined. - 2010: The Dodd-Frank Act repealed the exemption enjoyed by rating agencies with respect to liability under the Securities Act for "experts" who consent to the use of their opinions in the prospectus for a publicly issued security.
+As a result, Moody's